St Mary's CofE Primary School

 We decided to to focus on Yayoi Kusama as our art focus this half term is 'Exploring materials and marks using our imaginations'.
 As she also painted lots of sea creatures, this links in with our half termly topic 'Under the Sea'.
 We are excited to get experimenting to make our class artwork!

-On Monday we learned about Yayoi and why she uses dots to make her work come to life.
+We learned about Yayoi and why she uses dots to make her work come to life.
 She said that when we look closely, the shapes look like cells, and we are all made up of cells.
 Yayoi said 'we are at one with the world'.
 We also read our topic book - Shark in the Dark.
 This gave us some ideas to link our sea creatures, especially sharks, to our art work.
 We practiced making dotty pictures using marker pens, by filling in shapes and trying different colours and patterns!